MadhuriDudyala/myRetail-api-gateway/README.md

 This application interacts with the Mongodb(NOSQL) store to fetch and save the pricing information for a product using Spring Boot Framework.

+Technology:

-Technology: This is implemented in Spring boot framework along with Spring data framework in the persistence layer.
+This is implemented in Spring boot framework along with Spring data framework in the persistence layer.
 In this we are starting the embeded tomcat sever and embeded mongodb database.
-This project has 2 parts in it.They are developed using MicroServices Architecture with API Gateway design pattern. myRetail-API-Gateway gets the request from the client for retreiving the product information from multiple sources. and myRetail-Price-catalog is responsible for data access operations.
+This project has 2 parts in it.They are developed using MicroServices Architecture with API Gateway design pattern.
+1)myRetail-API-Gateway gets the request from the client for retreiving the product information from multiple sources. and 2)myRetail-Price-catalog is responsible for data access operations.

 Prerequisites: